VA says it won’t stop use of unproven drug on vets for now

 In its response to Congress, the department provided copies of some of its guidance issued to VA physicians on hydroxychloroquine from March to May.
 It made clear that hydroxychloroquine should be considered mostly for use in clinical trials or when medically appropriate after a full discussion with the patient about risks.

-One VA document dated March 25 and obtained by the AP, notes to VA doctors that a few “very small cohort studies” showing possible “beneficial effects” but adds “these data have NOT been verified in randomized controlled trials and are extremely preliminary” and that prescriptions should only be made “after thorough consideration of all possible risks and benefits.”
+One VA document dated March 25 notes a few “very small cohort studies” showing possible “beneficial effects” but adds “these data have NOT been verified in randomized controlled trials and are extremely preliminary.”

-Other VA memos, updated in April and early May, note the drug had not been federally approved for COVID-19 and had potential serious side effects.

 Copyright 2020 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.